 Vice-Chair: Rhys Sterling

-Members: Lorraine Blacklock, Les Dawson, Craig Duckering, and Warren Iverson
+Members: Lorraine Blacklock, Les Dawson, Craig Duckering, Warren Iverson, and Nikki Long

 Monitor County and local jurisdiction land-use decisions, Environmental Impact Statements, proposed and enacted ordinances, and Comprehensive Plan updates through interactions with the County Transportation, Economy, and Environment (TrEE) Committee.

 Transportation [Est. 11/06]

 Chair: Susan Harvey